Karen Tallian: State Senator, District 4, 2010

 During the general election on November 2, Tallian defeated Republican Shawn Olson, receiving 3,031 more votes.
 She ran unopposed in the May 4 Democratic primary.
 During the campaign, Tallian was critical of Governor Mitch Daniels and his 2009 cut of US$450 million from primary, secondary and higher education in Indiana, and she vowed to use her position to defend education funding.
-After the BP oil spill in the Gulf of Mexico, the public was told Tallian had accepted $500 from the British Petroleum political action committee, which she kept and said it was not a quid pro quo donation.
+After the Deepwater Horizon oil spill in the Gulf of Mexico, the public was told Tallian had accepted $500 from the BP political action committee, which she kept and said it was not a quid pro quo donation.
 Olson campaigned with Indiana State Senator Mike Delph (R-Carmel) at a Tea Party rally to advocate for state action against illegal immigration similar to Arizona's controversial legislation.
 Candidate Tallian accepted endorsements from the Indiana Manufacturers Association, the Indiana Farm Bureau's political action group and several unions.